Book of Judith: Later artistic renditions

 Owing to her unwavering religious devotion, she is able to step outside of her widow's role, and dress and act in a sexually provocative manner while clearly remaining true to her ideals in the reader's mind, and her seduction and beheading of the wicked Holofernes while playing this role has been rich fodder for artists of various genres.

 In literature

 The first extant commentary on The Book of Judith is by Hrabanus Maurus (9th century).
-Thenceforth her presence in medieval European literature is robust: in homilies, biblical paraphrases, histories and poetry.
+Thenceforth her presence in Medieval literature is robust: in homilies, biblical paraphrases, histories and poetry.
 An Old English poetic version is found together with Beowulf (their epics appear both in the Nowell Codex).
-"The opening of the poem is lost (scholars estimate that 100 lines were lost) but the remainder of the poem, as can be seen, the poet reshaped the biblical source and set the poem's narrative to an Anglo-Saxon audience."
+"The opening of the poem is lost (scholars estimate that 100 lines were lost) but the remainder of the poem, as can be seen, the poet reshaped the biblical source and set the poem's narrative to an Anglo–Saxon audience."

 At the same time she is the subject of a homily by the Anglo-Saxon abbot Ælfric.
 The two conceptual poles represented by these works will inform much of Judith's subsequent history.